Seminars & Events

 - Roger Ding (2012) - pursuing a Ph.D. in physics at Rice University

-- Chris DiMenna (2012) is studying for her M.A.T. in Secondary Education at Johns Hopkins University and plans to teach high school physics
+- Christine DiMenna (2012) graduated from Johns Hopkins University with a M.A.T. in Secondary Education and is teaching high school physics

 - Billy Malouf (2011) - attending the Albert Einstein College of Medicine at Yeshiva University in the Bronx (It is the only medical school named after a physicist.)